schlick7/LuteForMobile/docs/stuff.md

 # Terms Screen
 - Use Termform for term editing

-Navigating back on the sentence reader and triggering a back page turn should start the sentences on the last sentence of that page. should be like this: ' (3/5) 1/5) - back sentence button pressed - (2/5) 7/7 '

-- Move Swipe marks page read toggle out of the hamburger menu and into the settings screen

-- Make Text Formatting into a collapsable menu

 ## Add page turn animation? - First attempt broke hard!

-Add more space/padding between all known button and back button

-When fetching a tooltip does it send back the 200 status before actually sending the data?
+fixed?
 Some users are reporting that tooltips aren't showing.
 They work perfectly in my testing.
 Lets look into how to solve this.
 Maybe with retry logic of sometype?
 I think this is an issue with a slow server.
 All of our testing servers are really fast but some users may have slow servers
   - how hard to add elsewhere?

-All known button should navigate to the next page.
-If on the last page it should reload all of the status highlights so they can properly update as all known

-Remove the 'Audio Player' header from the hamburger menu settings to reduce space usage.

 ### TTS options: On device, local-OpenAI endpoint, OpenAI, None
   - Future: add a selector in language settings to apply TTS voices based on languages.